 As the weather is getting colder and days get shorter, we may find ourselves turning inward.
 This darkness sometimes impacts our mood, the cold limits our ability to connect with the benefits of nature, and approaching holidays can be filled with a mix of emotions.
 While some may feel thankful to soon reconnect with friends and families at gatherings, there are also many in our community that doesn’t feel thankful during this time of year, quite the opposite, and those feelings are just as valid.

 The challenges that this time of year presents are real.
 For those without family or strained relationships with their family, for those without a home and those without reliable heat, and for those struggling with depression and loneliness, this is a difficult time.
 Seasonal Affective Disorder (SAD) can also take hold, even if all of our basic needs are seemingly met.

-Those experiencing SAD triggered by shorter days and colder weather, may now be experiencing low energy, difficulty sleeping, issues with healthy eating and physical activity, and more.
-Conversely, for those who experience spring/summer SAD, they may be just beginning to shed this melancholy.
+Those experiencing SAD triggered by shorter days and colder weather may now be experiencing low energy, difficulty sleeping, issues with healthy eating and physical activity, and more.
+Conversely, those who experience spring/summer SAD may be just beginning to shed this melancholy.

 Gratitude is talked about in abundance this time of year, and the benefits of reflecting on gratitude are many.
 It is also important to remember that gratitude is not a feeling that materializes out of thin air.
 It is more like a practice—something you must continually work at each day to fully reap its benefits.
 Thankfulness stimulates the brain’s ventromedial prefrontal cortex.
 Think of this as the brain’s “reward” center.
 Gratitude makes us more resilient, can help us sleep better, and can even improve physical health factors, such as blood pressure.